kasys1422/MICS-CameraSystem/README_EN.md

 2. Download the OpenVINO Runtime.

-   Download l_openvino_toolkit_runtime_raspbian_p_2020.3.34.tgz from [Intel® Open Source Technology Center](https://download.01.org/opencv/2020/openvinotoolkit/2020.3/) .
+   Download l_openvino_toolkit_runtime_raspbian_p_2020.3.194.tgz from [storage.openvinotoolkit.org](https://storage.openvinotoolkit.org/repositories/openvino/packages/2020.3/) .

 3. Navigate to the folder where you downloaded the software.